-Working in conjunction with the Critical Care manager and clinical supervisor, the RN assesses, plans, implements and collaborates with other departments to ensure excellence in patient and family care, reflective of CCMH mission, vision and values.
+Working in conjunction with the Cardiology Service Leaders and Providers, the RN assesses, plans, implements and collaborates with other departments to ensure excellence in patient and family care, reflective of CCMH mission, vision and values.
 The RN will integrate departmental goals for improvement across the care continuum.
-He/She may coordinate and delegate unit and patient care activities, as appropriate, to other health care providers.
-The RN practices within the framework of the Wyoming Nurse Practice Act, American Nurses Association professional standards, National Patient Safety Goals, and American Association of Critical Care Standards.
+He/She coordinates and delegates unit and patient care activities, as appropriate, to other health care providers.
+The Cardiology RN will be providing direct patient care to cardiac patients, as well as communicating with the physician continuously to insure patient safety during procedures.
+The RN practices within the framework of the Wyoming Nurse Practice Act and American Nurses Association professional standards.

 PRIMARY JOB DUTIES

 Provides intensive, direct patient care to Cardiac Catheterization lab patient populations in the roles of moderate sedation, circulating, and monitoring.

 Performs patient assessment and documents in patient record.

 Develops an age appropriate plan of care, which addresses physical, psychosocial and spiritual needs, in collaboration with other members of the health care team.